Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/07-Operations-Pt2/Lesson7.md

 How you create your subclass depends on whether your operation is designed to execute concurrently or non-concurrently.<sup>1</sup>

 **Non-Concurrent Operations** </br>
+Non-Concurrent operations perform all of their work on the __*same thread*__, and when the `main()` method returns the operation is moved into the `Finished` state.
+The queue is then notified of this operation's state and removes the operation from its active pool of operations, freeing resources for the next operation to be executed.

 For non-concurrent<sup>1</sup> operations, you typically override only one method:

 ```Swift